rawhide-kobayashi/blog.neet.works/content/posts/watercooling-my-homelab/index.md

     caption="Alphacool Eisblock XPX Pro coldplate Image credit & copyright - [igor'sLAB](https://www.igorslab.de/en/ryzen-threadripper-2990-wx-with-500-w-alphacool-iceblock-xpx-aurora-pro-plexi-digital-rgb-in-test/)"
 >}}

 The CPU waterblocks are Alphacool Eisblock XPX Pro Aurora Light models, which are significantly cheaper than the XPX Aurora Pro not-light version.
 They appear to be entirely identical, functionally...
 I'm not sure if there any actual performance benefits offered by the not-light version.
 It's a relatively obscure block family without many thorough reviews, which makes sense, given this block is designed for full coverage on Xeons/Threadrippers.
 The coldplate appears to be skived, which is uncommon in this price bracket for a discrete block, and the fins are incredibly short and dense.
-A single instance of this block alone would restrict your loop's flow to a ridiculous degree, but in my case, having four blocks + quick disconnects makes it less overall impactful.
+In smaller desktop loops, I've seen this block criticized for having overly restrictive flow, but when you have four blocks + quick disconnects, 'good' flow is relative.
 At maximum load, the maximum core temperature delta relative to the water temperature is 25\*C, with a ~1-2\*C average delta between the two serially-connected sockets at a flow rate of ~130L/h, and that's more than sufficient.

 {{< panzoom-figure
     src="images/compressed/Dual_Blocks_Zoom.webp"